 - Charge Boosts from a Master of Possession: You normally can’t get this guy’s benefit on anything that can deep strike, but with Soul Link you can grab the Master of Possession’s abilities, arrive from Deep Strike, and get +1 to your Advance and Charge rolls.
 That can be huge on a unit of Terminators.

-The Demagogue ability here is the clear winner, and you want to slam that Dark Commune into a big block of Accursed Cultists.
+The Demagogue ability swaps here are the clear winner, useful for getting extra damage output on your Dark Commune with a unit of Cultists.
 For five points, there’s only upside here and plenty to like about throwing this on a Master of Executions as well.
-The ability admittedly isn’t as exciting as it sounds thanks to the faction not having that many characters, but there are still some fun things you can do with it.
+The ability admittedly isn’t as exciting as it sounds thanks to the faction not having that many useful characters, but there are still some fun things you can do with it.

 Stratagems